 For those of you that want to save money and only need the door itself, then prices start at around £400

 Composite front doors have become a popular choice amongst homeowners in Britain.
 If you’re looking for external doors that are both durable and affordable, then these are your best bet.

-They present many advantages compared to conventional door materials, and they’re very aesthetically pleasing as well.
+They present many advantages when compared to conventional doors, and they’re very aesthetically pleasing.